gifale95/NED/README.md

 ### 💻 Tutorials

-To familiarize with the Neural Encoding Dataset we created tutorials for both fMRI and EEG modalities.
-In these tutorial you will learn how to use `NED`'s functions, for example to generate in silico fMRI and EEG responses for images of your choice.
+To familiarize with the Neural Encoding Simulation Toolkit we created tutorials for both fMRI and EEG modalities.
+In these tutorial you will learn how to use `NEST`'s functions, for example to generate in silico fMRI and EEG responses for images of your choice.

 These tutorials are available on either Google Colab ([fMRI tutorial][fmri_tutorial_colab], [EEG tutorial][eeg_tutorial_colab]) or Jupyter Notebook ([fMRI tutorial][fmri_tutorial_jupyter], [EEG tutorial][eeg_tutorial_jupyter]).

-## 📦 Neural Encoding Dataset creation code
+## 📦 Neural Encoding Simulation Toolkit creation code

-The folder [`../NED/ned_creation_code/`][ned_creation_code] contains the code used to create the Neural Encoding Dataset, divided in the following sub-folders:
+The folder [`../NEST/nest_creation_code/`][nest_creation_code] contains the code used to create the Neural Encoding Simulation Toolkit, divided in the following sub-folders:

 * **[`../00_prepare_data/`][prepare_data]:** prepare the data (i.e., images and corresponding neural responses) used to train the encoding models.
 * **[`../01_train_encoding_models/`][train_encoding]:** train the encoding models, and save their weights.